cs5450/cs5450.github.io/assignments/hw5.md

 Your microblog site should implement the following rules for handling @-mentions...

 1. Add support for a separate "mentions" feed (which is separate from the normal feed) for a given user.
 Like your main feed, this feed should be sorted in timestamp order (from most to least recent)
-1. A tweet that contains an @username mention should be added to the @-mention feed of the specified user who is mentioned.
-If the @username is not the very first string of the tweet then it should still appear in the feeds of all users following the user who posted the tweet
-1. In addition to display on the mentions feed, a tweet that contains an @username mention such that both the author and mentioned user follow each other should also appear on each persons main feed.
-1. A tweet that starts with an @-mention should not be displayed on the feeds of the followers of the author.
-It should still follow the rules listed above for display on the author's and mentioned user's feeds.
-Essentially this becomes a "private tweet" in terms of feeds and if there are subsequent @user mentions after the first @mention the tweet should NOT appear in the subsequent users @mention feed.
+1. Tweets that **DON'T** start w/ an @mention should still show up in the main feeds of others who are following the author
+1. Tweets that **DON'T** start w/ an @mention but contain @mentions should show up in the @mention feeds of the @mentioned users
+1. Tweets that **DO** start w/ an @mention should not show up in main feeds of the author's followers
+1. Tweets that **DO** start w/ an @mention should appear in the @mentions feed of the @mentioned user AND their main feed as well if both that user and the author follow each other.
+1. Any other users @mentioned (other than the 1st @mentioned user) in a tweet that starts with an @-mention should not see the tweet in either their main or @mention feed (i.e. In a tweet "@user1 did you see what @user2 was wearing?", user2 would not see anything about the tweet in any of their feeds.)

 Given the example below: